JJWallis/rsvp-app/README.md

 <script defer src="app.js" type="text/javascript"></script>
 ```

 It was during this project where I first learnt about the different ways of loading JavaScript in co-ordination with the rest of the HTML.
 By default, the HTML parser will load every resource and asset it encounters immediately before moving onto the next line, which will be very inefficient in larger projects where the amount of data to load will significantly increase.
-The `defer` attribute allows the parser to completely finish loading all other markup and external resources whilst downloading the script, before ultimately returning to execute it once everything else is complete.
+The `defer` attribute allows the parser to completely finish loading all other markup and external resources whilst downloading the script, before ultimately returning to execute it once everything else has loaded.

 ```css
 li input[type='text']:enabled {